 Reynolds said that using his celebrity platform to “bring AS to the mainstream” was important to him because it demystifies a less-acknowledged disease and gives other people with chronic pain a sense that they aren’t alone.

-Symptoms of AS include intense swelling, heat, redness, and chronic pain in the spine as well as the area where the bottom of the spine and the pelvis meet, according to the National Institutes of Health.
+Symptoms of AS include intense swelling, heat, redness, and chronic pain in the spine as well as the area where the bottom of the spine and the pelvis meet,

 It tends to impact men more severely and runs in families.